 They get their hands dirty (Libby Batzel, Beet Generation Farm; and Jennifer Bice, Redwood Hill Farm).
 And they cook our food (Duskie Estes, Zazu Kitchen and Farm (pictured below); Sondra Bernstein, the girl & the fig; and Liza Hinman, The Spinster Sisters).

 They make life more beautiful (Bonnie Z., Dragonfly Florals; Jan Tolmasoff, Russian River Rose; and Melena Moore Gilbert, Bliss Organic Day Spa).
-And they are artists and shopkeepers (Katia Vincent, beekind Honey Shop and Apiary; Caryn Fried, Valley of the Moon Pottery & North Eagle Gallery; and Andrea Caron, Silk Moon).
+And they are artists and shopkeepers (Katia Vincent, Beekind; Caryn Fried, Valley of the Moon Pottery & North Eagle Gallery; and Andrea Caron, Silk Moon).

 Learn about the contribution of women in Sonoma County at these upcoming events: